RoelKroes/TBTracker/README.md

 # TBTracker
-RTTY and LoRa High Altitude Balloon Tracker for Arduino and SX1278
+RTTY and LoRa High Altitude Balloon Tracker for Arduino and SX127x (or Hope RFM9x).

 TBTracker is a sketch for a tracker for high altitude weather balloons.
 It will send telemetry data in RTTY and LoRa format.
 It is designed to send telemetry data in the correct format for https://tracker.habhub.org/